 The accident occurred sometime before 6pm.

-When you use some time as a noun, it’s like saying some food or some people: some is used to talk about how much of the noun time you have or want.
+Some is used to talk about how much of the noun time you have or want.
+It’s like saying some food or some people:

 Do you have some time to check my essay?

-Take some time to think about the offer before you accept or decline it.
+Give me some time to think about it.